Suburban Brothers Held For 33 Days In Florida In Crime They Say They Had Nothing To Do With; Arrests Remain On Their Records Despite No Charges

 Those 33 days are the maximum someone can be held in Florida without charges.

-“I don’t like being around a lot of people now,” Carl Jr. said.
+“I don’t like being around a lot of people now,” Carl III said.

 Meanwhile, the brothers’ parents and lawyer, Tony Moss, began finding red flags in the arrest reports.
 Among them was one victim’s vague description of the suspects – “Five Black males, wearing all black clothing, with black ski masks covering their faces.”